 - Step 1: Submission of the competition application, a Microsoft PowerPoint or Google Slide presentation, and a separate detailed outline of the presentation content, and

 - Step 2*: A live presentation of the submitted Case Study for attendees at the OSRT Educator Symposium (student presenters) or the OSRT Annual Meeting (registered technologists/therapist presenters).

 *Applicants must meet a minumum score in step 1 to be qualified to continue to step 2.

 Please thoroughly review the submission information, competition guidelines, and grading rubric for specific competition rules.

 The purposes of the competition include:

-- Providing a peer educational experience for registered and student radiographers
+- Providing a peer educational experience for registered and student radiographers.

-Please note that any materials associated with the presentation must adhere to HIPAA guidelines and be correctly referenced using the most current AMA or APA formatting style.
+Please note that any materials associated with the presentation must adhere to HIPAA guidelines and be correctly referenced to the most current AMA or APA formatting style.
 Plagiarism and non-compliance with HIPAA regulations will result in automatic disqualification of any application or presentation.

 Click on the document links below for rules, guidelines, and judging rubrics.
 When ready to apply and upload, click the "Apply & Submit Now" button--then scroll down when the page loads to complete the application form.